dalegrover/ESSAPS/README.md

 * PSRAM: "Disabled"
 You may need to select the appropriate USB serial port.

-See the project wiki for more details.
+See the project wiki for more details:  https://github.com/dalegrover/ESSAPS/wiki